erman999/Bulma-Helper/README.md

-# JavaScript for Bulma
+# BulmaJS
-Bulma package does not come with any JavaScript file.
-This repository provides JavaScript for Bulma CSS Framework.
-It's fully compatible with Bulma v0.9.3.
-All codes in vanilla JavaScript.
-You don't need jQuery or other dependencies.
-Enjoy.
+BulmaJS is a JavaScript provider for Bulma CSS framework.
+Official Bulma website tells us Bulma package does not come with any JavaScript file.
+So you need to write it by yourself.
+This repository provides missing JavaScript for Bulma.
+It's compatible with Bulma `v0.9.3` and all codes in vanilla JavaScript.
+You don't need jQuery or any other dependencies.

 ### Navbar
-Bulma package provides JavaScript only for navbar but it requires `target - id` match (e.g. `data-target="my-navbar"` and `id="my-navbar"`).
-If you do not like to match things by yourself.
-Use code below to get rid of `target`, `id` match for navbars
+Bulma shares JavaScript only for navbar element but it requires `data-target` and `id` match.
+If you want to use it without giving id manullay here is an alternative way to make it automatic.

 ```js